xonixx/blog/goawk_cover.md

     }
 }
 ```
-the instrumented code will be
+the instrumented code will look like
 ```awk
 BEGIN {
     __COVER["3"] = 1     # track coverage